shakil-babu/free-css-form/README.md

 [CLICK HERE FOR VISIT](https://freecssform.vercel.app)

 Find the best css form for your project.
 There are different types of form just choose one which is suited.
-Also you can create your own form then you will get featured on this page.
+Also you can create your own form then you will get featured on (contributors+profile+home) pages.